rubik/pyg/docs/features.rst

     $ pyg bundle pyg-bundle.pyb pyg

-See also: :ref:`bundles`
+See also: :ref:`bundles`.

-.. _packs
+.. _packs:

 Packs
 -----

 .. versionadded:: 0.7

 Packs are very similar to bundles, except that they can contain Python executables too.
-Packs were invented by Fabien Devaux for Zicbee (check it at PyPI: `Zicbee <http://pypi.python.org/pypi/zicbee`_).
+Packs were invented by Fabien Devaux for the Zicbee project (check it at PyPI: `Zicbee <http://pypi.python.org/pypi/zicbee>`_).

-A pack contains a folder containing an egg (which includes all necessary packages) and a :file:`run.py` file.
+A pack contains a folder in which there is an egg (with all necessary packages) and a :file:`run.py` file.
 You can unpack the pack and then run the executable without touching the egg!
+Like a bundle, a pack does not require an internet connection to work: all required package are inside the zipped egg.

-See also: :ref:`pack_doc`
+See also: :ref:`pack_doc`.